grimmpp/home-assistant-eltako/tutorials/rocker_switch/readme.md

 <img src="./switch_triggered_ha_automation.png" alt="Home Assistant Automation" height="300"/>
 <img src="./Eltako-F4T55E-wg.jpg" alt="Home Assistant Automation" height="100"/>

-First of all you need to register your swicht into the home assistant configuration ``/config/configuration.yaml``.
+First of all you need to register your switch into the home assistant configuration ``/config/configuration.yaml``.
 Those switches are declared as binary sensors and their eep is "F6-02-01".
 You can find the identifiers of your switches on a sticker at the back.

 <div style="border: 2px dotted darkgrey; padding: 12px; margin-top:20px; margin-bottom: 20px; ">
 📝 <b>Note:</b> <br />